thelfer/tfel/docs/web/index.md

 # Licences

-`TFEL` version prior to 0.1 were released under both the LGPL and the CECILL-B licences.
-A copy of those licences are included in the distributions of TFEL.
+`TFEL` versions prior to 0.1 were released under both the LGPL and the CECILL-B licences.
+A copy of those licences is included in the distributions of TFEL.

 `TFEL` versions 1.x were developed by CEA within the PLEIADES